ropensci-archive/roweb2/readme.md

 brew install hugo
 ```

-Then run `hugo serve` to start a local server on [http://localhost:1313](http://localhost:1313)
+Then run `hugo serve` in the repo directory to start a local server on [http://localhost:1313](http://localhost:1313)

 ## Compiling CSS

 CSS is defined in a series of `pcss` files that you need to compile into CSS when modified.
 You need a specific postcss stack defined in [package.json](themes/ropensci/static/package.json).
 If you don't have npm yet, run e.g. `brew install node`.
-Then run:

 ```sh
 cd themes/ropensci/static/